babarai45/ShopHub/docs/OUTLINE.md

-# ShopHub Ecommerce - Documentation Outline
+# Order2Wear Ecommerce - Documentation Outline

 ## 📚 Documentation Structure

-This folder contains comprehensive documentation for the ShopHub ecommerce platform.
+This folder contains comprehensive documentation for the Order2Wear ecommerce platform.
 All documentation is organized by audience and use case.

 ---

 ## 📖 Documentation Files

 ### 1. **README.md** - Project Overview
-- What is ShopHub?
+- What is Order2Wear?
 - Key Features
 - Technology Stack
 - Project Requirements